divyajeettt/CSE231/Assignment-1/README.md

 ### Errors handled

-The following cases of errors are handled by oshell:
+The following errors and edge cases are handled by oshell:

 - Invalid command passed to the shell
 - Invalid option passed to ANY command